Dollar drives higher, yen tumbles to 1998 lows

 The Bank of Japan (BoJ) has so far resisted pressure to tighten policy, weakening the country's currency.
 The policy divergence has sent the yen down more than 15% against the dollar since early March.

-Japan's top government spokesperson said on Monday that Tokyo stood ready to "respond appropriately" if needed.
+Japan's top government spokesperson said on Monday Tokyo stood ready to "respond appropriately" if needed.

+"Everything suggests the BoJ thinks loose policy is still the right policy to pursue.
+I suspect inflation will have to accelerate a lot more before the BOJ starts getting worried," said Francesca Fornasari, head of currency solutions at asset manager Insight Investment.

-"Overall the fundamental developments continue to favour further yen weakness it the near-term but market participants will be more wary of the risk of intervention and/or a hawkish shift in BoJ policy in the week ahead," currency analysts at MUFG said in a note.
+Currency analysts at MUFG said in a note developments overall suggested further near-term yen weakness.
+"But market participants will be more wary of the risk of intervention and/or a hawkish shift in BoJ policy in the week ahead," they added.

 The downward pressure on the yen could encourage speculation of a return to yen weakness not seen since the Asian financial crisis in 1997, when it hit 140.00 - the last time Japan directly intervened to support the currency, the note added.